Ja'far ibn Fallah

+conquest of Syria in 969 CE, to wrest the region from Ikhshidid control and Abbasid influence.
+He captured Damascus, Tripoli, Sidon and vast areas of the Levant, and established a system of governance in the territories he subjugated, and he was the first Fatimid ruler in the Islamic East.

 Biography

+Fatimid conquest of Egypt

 In summer 969, the troops of the Fatimid Caliphate, under the command of Jawhar al-Siqilli, conquered Egypt from its Ikhshidid rulers.
 The only resistance was offered by the regiments of the Ikhshidid army barricaded on the Rawdah Island near the capital, Fustat, but the Nile was low and the Fatimids' Kutama Berber troops quickly crossed it and massacred the Ikhshidid troops.
 Ja'far ibn Fallah was instrumental in this success: he not only led the Fatimid troops that crossed the river, but also, according to al-Maqrizi, captured the boats used to do this from a fleet sent by Ikhshidid loyalists from Lower Egypt.